bachvtuan/document-bootstrap3.1.1-as-chrome-extension/readme.md

 #Bootstrap 3.1.1 document as chrome extension

-By using this extension, you can easier go to twitter bootstrap document instant by clicking on chrome.
-The document is stored at local, so you don't need internet connection.
+By using this extension, you can easier to read the document for twitter bootstrap  instantly by clicking on chrome.
+The document is stored at your computer, so you don't need internet connection.

 ###Usage
 1. Clone this down
 2. Read [this](http://developer.chrome.com/extensions/getstarted#unpacked) to learn how to install unpack extension for Chrome